Get the app in the App Store and on Google Play!

 Excerpt from ERG Guide 124 [Gases - Toxic and/or Corrosive - Oxidizing]:

-TOXIC; may be fatal if inhaled or absorbed through skin.
+TOXIC and/or CORROSIVE; may be fatal if inhaled or absorbed through skin.
 Fire will produce irritating, corrosive and/or toxic gases.
 Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.
 Runoff from fire control or dilution water may cause environmental contamination.
-(ERG, 2020)
+(ERG, 2024)

 Reactivity Profile